Customer Awareness & Education

-Layered security is characterized by the use of different controls at different points in a transaction process so that a weakness is one control is generally compensated for by the strength of a different control.
+Layered security is characterized by the use of different controls at different points in a transaction process so that a weakness in one control is generally compensated for by the strength of a different control.
 An example of layered security might be that you follow one process to log in (user/password) and then give additional information to authorize funds transfers.
-Layered security can substantially strengthen the overall security of online transactions..protecting sensitive customer information, preventing identity theft and reducing account takeovers that can result in financial losses.
+Layered security can substantially strengthen the overall security of online transactions by protecting sensitive customer information, preventing identity theft and reducing account takeovers that can result in financial losses.

-The purpose of these layers is to allow us to authenticate its customers and detect and respond to suspicious activity related to initial login and then to reconfirm this authentication when further transactions involve the transfer of funds to other parties.
+The purpose of these layers is to allow authentication of customers and detect and respond to suspicious activity related to initial login and then to reconfirm this authentication when further transactions involve the transfer of funds to other parties.

 The new supervisory guidance from the Federal Financial Institutions Examination Council (FFIEC) offers ways we can look for anomalies that could indicate fraud.
 The goal is to ensure that the level of authentication called for in a particular transaction is appropriate to the transaction’s level of risk.
 Accordingly, Security Bank and Trust Company has concluded a comprehensive risk-assessment of its current methods as recommended in this supervisory guidance.
 These risk assessments consider the following:

 - changes in the internal and external threat environment

 - changes in the customer base adopting electronic banking

 - changes in the customer functionality offered through electronic banking; and